MostafaHosny/99chairs/README.md

 # README
 1-run bundle
-2-rails db:migrate (there is no time form the user model but i did the migration) *to test the api
+2-rails db:migrate (there is no time for the user model but i did the migration) *to test the api
 1:run rails s
 2: using any curl tool